jeertmans/manim-slides/README.md

 ## Interactive Tutorial

-Click on the image to watch a slides presentation that explains you how to use Manim Slides.
+Click on the image to watch a slides presentation that explains to you how to use Manim Slides.

 [![Manim Slides Docs](https://raw.githubusercontent.com/jeertmans/manim-slides/main/static/docs.png)](https://eertmans.be/manim-slides/)